-Create the perfect B2B Mailing List campaign
+How to Build the Best B2B Mailing List

 The first principal of direct marketing is to identify proper targets.
 Before every campaign, you need to make sure your message is going out to exactly the right business.
-Your list may be long, and still growing, and some companies that have purchased from you in the past may not be the right targets for an upcoming campaign.
+Your mailing list may be long, and still growing, and some companies that have purchased from you in the past may not be the right targets for an upcoming campaign.

 There are times when refining your list by two criteria can make sure your message gets to the right business.